Endcap

-In retail marketing, an endcap or end cap is a display for a product placed at the end of an aisle.
+In retail marketing, an endcap, end cap, Free Standing Display Unit (FSDU), or gen-end (general end shelving) is a display for a product placed at the end of an aisle.
 It is perceived to give a brand a competitive advantage.
 It is often available for lease to a manufacturer in a retail environment.
 Products placed on an endcap for sale will sell at a much faster pace than products not on the endcap.
 The display of products on the endcap is sometimes also called a feature.

 Promotional shelves and retail fixtures

-In addition to products displayed on the end of an aisle, promoted space on a retail shelf can be referred to as a fixtures.
+In addition to products displayed on the end of an aisle, promoted space on a retail shelf can be referred to as a fixture.
 Companies will oftentimes purchase a smaller amount of shelf space before making the move to an endcap at the end of an aisle.